 The climb offers spectacular views of Mount Kilimanjaro and wildlife on the forested slopes and the summit itself offers an amazing view of small cones and craters, which are probably the results of numerous volcanic activities in the past.
 It happened after the formation of the Great Rift Valley when million years ago the volcano standing in this area lost its top after a gigantic explosion.
 This explosion gave Mount Meru the shape of a horseshoe.
 Mount Meru is still an active volcano with the last smaller eruption in 1910.
 The first person to climb Mount Meru up to the peak was Dr Fitz Jaeger in 1904.
 The local Waarusha people who leave around Mount Meru regard it as a sacred place.
 They sacrifice a bull or sheep every year to the mountain for a rainy season

-It is located in Arusha national park, where you may encounter the big game like elephants, buffalos, leopards, monkeys to mention just a few.
-Birds life is abundant.
+It is located in Arusha national park, where you may encounter big game like elephants, buffalos, leopards, and monkeys to mention just a few.
+Birds’ life is abundant.
 Armed park rangers accompany hikers.
-The most prominent among the 400 different bird species on Mount Meru are lanner falcon, Levaillant’s Cuckoo and crowned eagle.
+The most prominent among the 400 different bird species on Mount Meru are the lanner falcon, Levaillant’s Cuckoo and crowned eagle.
 The animals you can see around the mountain are giraffes, white colobus monkeys, buffaloes, elephants, baboons and flamingos around the Momella lakes.